top of page

 • Short and long-term goals

-Tailoring rehabilitation helps avoid two common problems: doing too much too soon, or doing too little for too long.
-Both have a slow recovery.
+Tailoring rehabilitation helps avoid two common problems: doing too much too soon or doing too little for too long.
+Both can slow recovery.

 Injury is rarely caused by a single factor.
 Common contributors include: